bbc/tams/README.md

 A mock API server will start at <http://localhost:4010>

 ## Design
 The store handles Flows which exist on an infinite timeline, are immutable, and can be grouped by Sources (based on the Flows and Sources in the [AMWA NMOS MS-04 model](https://specs.amwa.tv/ms-04/releases/v1.0.0/docs/2.1._Summary_and_Definitions.html)).
 A flow ID and timerange refers to a sequence of grains (_e.g._ frames of video or set of audio samples) and any point in a Flow can be uniquely addressed by a `<flow_id, timestamp>` tuple.
-This unique address for each grain is powerful - since it is guaranteed to refer to a specific frame, or set of audio samples, it can be safely passed around other tools or programs.
+This unique address is guaranteed to refer to a specific frame, or set of audio samples, so it can be safely passed around other tools or programs.
 At any time the unique address can be exchanged for the media data by an API call.
 But if that is not needed, media work can be done purely by reference.

 Grains are grouped into Flow Segments, containing for example one second of content, wrapped in a container format such as MPEG-TS.
 The store provides a mechanism to upload and register new segments, and an interface to request all the segments covering a particular timerange and their download URLs; an approach inspired by chunked streaming protocols like HTTP Live Streaming.